bfox9900/ASMFORTH/README.md

 - Used like a Forth Assembler but with Forth-like syntax
 - Seamless integration with the Camel99 Forth environment
 - Up to 12X speed-up over threaded Forth
-- Nestable sub-routines with the SUB: ;SUB pair
+- Nestable sub-routines created with ASMForth versions of : and ;
 - Tail-call optimization
-   - In the spirit of Moore's machine Forth this is invoked using -;SUB
+   - In the spirit of Moore's machine Forth this is manually invoked using -;